prediqtiv/alpha-vantage-cookbook/intro-to-javascript-for-alpha-vantage/README.md

 ## [03-alpha-vantage-get-data-local-storage.html]( #intro-to-javascript-for-alpha-vantage/03-alpha-vantage-get-data-local-storage.html )

 Entering your API key  becomes tedious very quickly.
-This script adds storing the key in the browser's [localStorage]( https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage )
+This script adds storing the key in the browser's [localStorage]( https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage ).

 Things to do: Add local storage for your favorite symbol.

 ## [04-alpha-vantage-get-data-save-to-file.html]( #intro-to-javascript-for-alpha-vantage/04-alpha-vantage-get-data-save-to-file.html )

 Once you have the data, it's nice to be able to save the data to a local file.
-This script as a 'save data to file button'.
+This script adds a 'save data to file button'.

 Things to do: Add a date to the suggested file name.
 Save the data to a JSON file.